 - Waterproof bandages can provide added protection on top of your pad & tape

-Remove the bandages and uncover the area at night to let the blister breathe while you sleep.
-Remember, the best way to deal with a blister is not to get a blister, so early detection of hotspots is key.
+If the hotspot develops into a blister, cut a doughnut shape out of the moleskin to place around the blister to create space between the foot and shoe.
+Some moleskins even come cut out.
+At night, remove the bandages and uncover the area to let the blister breathe while you sleep.
+Remember, the best way to deal with a blister is not to get a blister, so early detection of hotspots is key!

 Should you really pop your blisters?

-The short answer is no. You should not pop your blister.
-The irritated and damaged skin causes a cushion of fluid to fill the area to protect the more delicate skin beneath it, so popping your blister will expose the layer of raw and red thin skin underneath (ouch).
+The short answer is no. You should not pop your blister unless necessary.
+The irritated and damaged skin causes a cushion of fluid to fill the area to protect the more delicate skin beneath it, so popping your blister will expose the layer of raw and red thin skin underneath (ouch!).
 Not popping your hiking blister is the best way to prevent an even worse injury or infection.

-However, sometimes the blister is simply too big or will even pop on its own – particularly if you’re on a multi-day backpacking trip.
-In that case, make sure the skin is still clean and do not peel the skin of the blister off the foot.
-Apply an ointment from your first aid kit, like Neosporin, then cover it with a bandage.
+However, sometimes blisters become too big or they will even pop on their own – particularly if you’re on a multi-day backpacking trip.
+In that case, you might need to pop it to avoid further pain and skin damage.
+Get the job done right by using a sterilized safety pin with an alcohol wipe from your kit and use that to pop the blister without risk of infection.
+Wipe the area with another alcohol wipe and then apply ointment and cover it with a bandage.
+Do not peel the skin of the blister off of your foot.
 Many hikers like to use a piece of duct tape over the bandage to keep it from rubbing off — or our team’s favorites, Leukotape or Spenco — so if that’s comfortable for you, go for it!